dewsign/nova-pages/README.md

 ```

 There is a `defaultLanguage` config variable that you are free to customise to suit your application.
 This package comes with `en-GB` set as the default language.

+## Access Control

+This package makes use of [silvanite/novatoolpermissions](https://github.com/Silvanite/novatoolpermissions) to handle access control to pages.
+Please refer to the